nxskok/pasias/docs/15-logistic-regression.md

-The programmer in you is probably complaining ``but, 100 is a number and `damaged` is a vector of 7 numbers.
-How does R know to subtract *each one* from 100?''
-Well, R has what's known as "recycling rules": if you try to add or subtract (or elementwise multiply or divide) two vectors of different lengths, it recycles the smaller one by repeating it until it's as long as the longer one.
+The programmer in you is probably complaining "but, 100 is a number and `damaged` is a vector of 7 numbers.
+How does R know to subtract *each one* from 100?"
+Well, R has what's known as
+"recycling rules": if you try to add or subtract (or elementwise multiply or divide) two vectors of different lengths, it recycles the smaller one by repeating it until it's as long as the longer one.
 So